 Technological Approaches for Advancing the Assessment of Early Mobility Limitation in Older Canadians: The McMaster Monitoring My Mobility – MacM3 – Prospective Cohort Study

 Marla Beauchamp, School of Rehabilitation Science, McMaster University

 Identification of older adults who are at high risk for early mobility decline is critical for effective primary prevention of disability later in life.
 Using a combination of wearable technology, in-person assessments, and phone questionnaires to capture mobility information from older adults, we seek to develop a system to detect early mobility limitations using wearables that could empower older adults to self-monitor their mobility.

-- Must be between the ages of 65 and 80 years old
+- Must be 65 years and older

 - Must be living independently in the community (i.e., not living in a nursing home)

 - Must live in the Hamilton or Toronto area (i.e., within 50km of McMaster Innovation Park or Dixon Hall – see map below)